Home page Forum Classified Site Map Services Guidelines Feedback About us Contact us

 b) -Lesser wings, 2 in number

-c) -Greater wing , also 2 in number
+c) -Greater wing, also 2 in number

-Body of sphenoid is again subdivided into anterior, middle and posterior parts.
+The body of sphenoid is again subdivided into anterior, middle and posterior parts.

 Anterior part lies in anterior cranial fossa, middle in middle cranial fossa and posterior in posterior cranial fossa.
 So sphenoid bone is common in all three fossae.